March 20, 2021

 South African motorists need innovative, tailored car insurance products that are affordable and cost-effective.
 However, you describe it, car insurance such as this could help millions of South African motorists.
 The South African Rand has depreciated by more than 60% in the last three to four years.
 Consequently, the price of imported vehicle parts has skyrocketed, steeply pushing up the cost of vehicle repairs and the average car insurance claim amount with it.
 Also, the price of vehicle recovery and salvage has risen dramatically too.
 Approximately 40% of the average R20 000 claim is made up of getting the vehicle from the site of the accident to the repairer.

 Many people are looking for cheap car insurance in South Africa and for good reason too.
-It’s no wonder then that comprehensive car insurance companies have been forced to increase their premiums materially each year just to keep their motor portfolios out of the red.
+It’s no wonder then some comprehensive car insurance companies have been forced to increase their premiums materially each year just to keep their motor portfolios out of the red.
 Many car insurance companies are shifting their practices away from a “replacement of parts” approach to a “repair what can be repaired” approach.

-This is not to mention the regular increases in car insurance excess amounts, meaning that car insurers are expecting their clients to carry an ever-increasing financial burden from their own private funds.
+This is not to mention the regular increases in car insurance excess amounts.
+What this means is that car insurers are expecting their clients to carry an ever-increasing financial burden from their own private funds.
 So, in effect, cheap car insurance could turn out to be expensive car insurance due to large excess payments.

 The poor state of South Africa’s roads has further aggravated the car insurance crisis with annual road deaths approaching nearly 20,000 people each year.
 Enormous potholes, faded road markings and signs, and faulty or broken intersection robots generate an enormous amount of otherwise avoidable car insurance claims.